marchof/java-almanac/site/content/features/stringtemplates.md

       // Demo of the of and combine methods.
       // For each entry in System.getProperties(), one StringTemplate is created.
-      // They are all combined and then processed with the STR processor template = StringTemplate.combine(
+      // They are all combined and then processed with the STR processor
+      // Note that each StringTemplate has two fragments, and combine fuses
+      // the second fragment with the first fragment of its successor. template = StringTemplate.combine(
          System.getProperties()
             .entrySet()